sohamray19/distilBertNQ/README.md

 pass the one with annotations to nq_eval program and the one without as the pred-file to the generate_validations program.

 ## Model Description and Architectural Decisions
-* Literature Review: Before I get into model description, here are the papers I referenced to make my architectural decisions:
+* **Literature Review**: Before I get into model description, here are the papers I referenced to make my architectural decisions:
     * [LAMB](https://arxiv.org/abs/1904.00962.pdf)
     * [BERT-Baseline](https://arxiv.org/pdf/1901.08634.pdf)
     * [BERT](https://arxiv.org/abs/1810.04805)